googlecode-mirror/poodll.poodll23/mod/assignment/type/poodllonline/README.txt

 3) MP3 Recording (doesn't require Red5)
 4) Whiteboard (draw pictures)

+Moodle caching can affect audio/video playback reliability.
+To turn off text filter caching:
+Go to: Site Administration -> Plugins -> Filters ->Common Filter Settings There set "Text Cache Lifetime" to "no"

 *Please be aware that the PoodLL Online assignment relies on the PoodLL Filter being installed, and won't work properly otherwise*